Imagine returning home after a long day’s work and relaxing in your plunge pool as the sun sets over the horizon.

-Moreover, they come in lots of colours and textures to choose a type based on the exterior interior design of the pool or the surrounding setup.
-Most people opt for lighter shades like white, used for pools irrespective of their shape or size.
+Additionally, they come in lots of colours and textures to choose a type based on the exterior interior design of the pool or the surrounding setup.
+Most people opt for lighter shades like white, used for pools, irrespective of their shape or size.

 The price will vary depending on the texture and colour options available, and you can ask for a catalogue to get a better insight into the categories and their prices.

 3. Terrazzo Tiles

-These look a lot like wooden tiles, and you can use them to enhance the drama around your pool.
-Each tile has some variation, and that makes them look unique.
-Plus, these are pretty long-lasting, so you do not have to worry about immediate renovations.
+These look like wooden tiles, and you can use them to enhance the drama around your pool.
+Each pool tile has some variation, and that makes them look unique.
+These are long-lasting, so you do not have to worry about a pool renovation.

 4. Timber Style Tiles

-If you do not want to spend a lot of money getting real timber wood for your poolside, then these tiles are an affordable alternative.
+If you do not want to spend much money getting natural timber wood for your poolside, these tiles are an affordable alternative.
 They look like authentic pieces of timber and will add to the aesthetics of the pool area.
 Hence, your guests will love the sophistication that it adds to the space.

 Since wooden flooring in pools needs a lot of money and maintenance, this option is a great way to ensure that you get a similar effect without the added costs of maintenance efforts.
-Besides, they do not chip, warp, or get damaged easily, thereby proving absolute value for money.
+Besides, they do not chip, warp, or get damaged easily, proving absolute value for money.

-As we have already discussed, Ceramic tiles are the cheapest type, and you can get them at the rate of around $1 for each square foot.
+As we have already discussed, ceramic tiles are the cheapest type, and you can get them at around $1 for each square foot.
 But the price will go up with more sophisticated options, and you might even end up paying $100 for each square foot.
 This might happen if you choose high-quality glass or mosaic tiles.

-While calculating costs, remember that the price of tiles make up for half the total price as you will also have to include the labour charges.
+While calculating costs, remember that the price of tiles makes up for half the total price as you will also have to include the labour charges.
 Labour charges for each square foot could range from $4 to $32, depending on the area that you reside in.